alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/other-content-types/manuals.md

 Read the [tone of voice guidance](/writing-to-gov-uk-standards/tone-of-voice/) and [formatting guidance](LINK) for help with writing the content.

-### If you’re creating a new manual
+### If you're creating a new manual

 If you have approval from GDS, you can get started:

 1. Go to [Manuals Publisher](https://manuals-publisher.publishing.service.gov.uk/manuals).
-2. Select ‘Create new manual’.
+2. Select 'Create new manual'.
 3. Add a title for the manual and a summary of its contents.
-You can add more text in the ‘Body’ section if you want to add a more detailed description.
+You can add more text in the 'Body' section if you want to add a more detailed description.
 4. You can select whether the manual has been published before on another website, and give the date that any previous version was published on.
-5. Select ‘Save as draft’.
+5. Select 'Save as draft'.
-6. Select ‘Add’ next to the ‘Sections’ heading for each section you want to add.
+6. Select 'Add' next to the 'Sections' heading for each section you want to add.
-7. When you’re happy with each section, select ‘Save as draft’.
-You can then keep adding sections to the guide until you’re done.
+7. When you're happy with each section, select 'Save as draft'.
+You can then keep adding sections to the guide until you're done.
-8. You can reorder the sections if you select ‘Reorder’ next to the ‘Sections’ heading.
+8. You can reorder the sections if you select 'Reorder' next to the 'Sections' heading.

-### If you’re updating an existing manual
+### If you're updating an existing manual

 1. Go to [Manuals Publisher](https://manuals-publisher.publishing.service.gov.uk/manuals).
-2. Select ‘View’ next to the manual you want to update.
+2. Select 'View' next to the manual you want to update.
-3. If you want to update the title, summary or body of the main page of the manual, select ‘Edit’ next to the ‘Front page’ heading.
+3. If you want to update the title, summary or body of the main page of the manual, select 'Edit' next to the 'Front page' heading.
-4. If you want to update specific sections, go to the ‘Sections’ area, select ‘View’ next to the relevant section and then ‘Edit section’.
+4. If you want to update specific sections, go to the 'Sections' area, select 'View' next to the relevant section and then 'Edit section'.
 5. Each time you update a section, decide whether you need to [write change notes](/writing-to-gov-uk-standards/tone-of-voice/change-notes/).
-If you do, select ‘Major change’ and add your change notes.
+If you do, select 'Major change' and add your change notes.
-6. You can reorder the sections if you select ‘Reorder’ next to the ‘Sections’ heading.
+6. You can reorder the sections if you select 'Reorder' next to the 'Sections' heading.

 ## Add or remove accordions